mitre/test-harness-interface/record-match-response-xml-example-01.md

 #record-match Response Message Example: XML

-This example contains the minimum set of elements and attributes for a response to a record-match requeset.
+This example contains the minimum set of elements and attributes for a response to a record-match request.
 ```xml
  <Bundle xmlns="http://hl7.org/fhir">
   <id value="3a0707d3-549e-4467-b8b8-5a2ab3800efe"/>